security

 The Core Idea: Asymmetric Key Pairs

 Symmetric encryption uses one secret for both encryption and decryption.
-Asymmetric cryptography splits that responsibility across a key pair.
+Asymmetric cryptography splits that responsibility across a key pair known as public and private keys.

 KeyWho holds itWhat it does